hashicorp/terraform-provider-azuread/docs/resources/application.md

 * `group_membership_claims` - (Optional) Configures the `groups` claim issued in a user or OAuth 2.0 access token that the app expects.
 Possible values are `None`, `SecurityGroup`, `DirectoryRole`, `ApplicationGroup` or `All`.
 * `identifier_uris` - (Optional) The user-defined URI(s) that uniquely identify an application within its Azure AD tenant, or within a verified custom domain if the application is multi-tenant.
 * `info` - (Optional) An `info` block as documented below.
+* `oauth2_post_response_required` - (Optional) Specifies whether, as part of OAuth 2.0 token requests, Azure AD allows POST requests, as opposed to GET requests.
+Defaults to `false`, which specifies that only GET requests are allowed.
 * `optional_claims` - (Optional) An `optional_claims` block as documented below.
 * `owners` - (Optional) A list of object IDs of principals that will be granted ownership of the application.
 It's recommended to specify the object ID of the authenticated principal running Terraform, to ensure sufficient permissions that the application can be subsequently updated.
 * `prevent_duplicate_names` - (Optional) If `true`, will return an error if an existing application is found with the same name.
 Defaults to `false`.